 Chemistry is the branch of science that is concerned with changes and transformations with respect to matter and the factors that affect these transformations.
 It deals with the interactions between the fundamental components of matter.
 The chemical transformations in chemistry are often referred to as chemical reactions.
 We cannot deny the fact that our world is full of products that are some way or the other associated with chemical reactions.
 Some of them even occur as a result of natural processes and the others are commercially manufactured chemically.

 Science in everyday life is not just limited to cooking or boiling water; the huge industrial setups that manufacture a variety of commodities using different chemical reactions are also a part of our daily life.
-From the use of fertilizers in farming to the skin cream that we use confirm the omnipresence and applications of science in everyday life.
+From the use of fertilisers in farming to the skin cream that we used to confirm the omnipresence and applications of science in everyday life.

-Chemistry in particular plays a pivotal role as a subunit of science.
-It can explain the functioning of brain and even predict the weather patterns.
-Meanwhile, chemical engineers have used the laws and principles of chemistry to design processes for scaling of chemical reactions for commercial purposes.
+Chemistry, in particular, plays a pivotal role as a subunit of science.
+It can explain the functioning of the brain and even predict the weather patterns.
+Meanwhile, chemical engineers have used the laws and principles of chemistry to design processes for scaling chemical reactions for commercial purposes.
 The production of fertilizers, superconducting ceramics, petroleum products, solvents, polymers, soaps, detergents, etc, are based on the chemistry of atoms and molecules.

-You can keep visiting Byju’s or download our app to further experience and learn how chemistry plays an important role in our lives Learn about interesting topics in the most innovative ways.
+You can keep visiting BYJU’S or download our app to further experience and learn how chemistry plays an important role in our lives.